masagrator/Status-Monitor-Overlay/docs/modes.md

 | RAM Usage | Frequency: %.1f<br>%s: %.2f/%.2f                                                    | Clockrate of EMC in MHz<br>%s memory used/%s memory available in MB (not working with FW <5.0.0)                                                                                                                                                                                                                          |
 | Board | Battery Power Flow: %+.2f<br>Temperatures:<br>- SoC: %.2f (FW 14.0.0+: %2d)<br>- PCB: %.2f (FW 14.0.0+: %2d)<br>- Skin: %.2f<br>Fan Rotation Level: %.2f                                   | How much power in watts is discharged from or charged to the battery<br>SoC temperature in Celsius degrees<br>PCB temperature in Celsius degrees<br>Skin temperature in Celsius degrees'<br>Fan rotation level in percent                                                                                                                                                                         |

-' Explenation provided at the end of file
+' Explanation provided at the end of file

 ```Optional (shows only when NX-FPS plugin is installed)```